Power-optimal, stabilized entangling gate between trapped-ion qubits: Power-optimal two-qubit entangling gate

 To find a power-optimal pulse, we require that the norm of $g$ is minimized, while $g$ still satisfies \eq{alpha} and \eq{chi} exactly.
-As detailed in SOM sections S3 and S4, this can be achieved by first expanding $g$ in a complete basis (e.g., the Fourier sine basis), which spans the entire desired function space over the gate-time interval $\tau$.
+This can be achieved by expanding $g$ in a complete basis, e.g., the Fourier-sine basis according to $g(t)=\sum_{n=1}A_n\sin(2\pi n t/\tau)$, which spans the entire desired function space over the gate-time interval $\tau$.
 Restricted to a finite sub-space with basis-function amplitudes $A_n$, $n=1,2,..,N_A$, with sufficiently many $N_A$ basis functions, the constraint \eq{alpha} can be written in linear algebraic form as shown on the right-hand side of \eq{alpha}, where $M_{pn}$ is the time integral of the product between the $n$th basis function and $e^{i\omega_p t}$.
-Therefore, to satisfy \eq{alpha}, all that is required is to draw amplitudes $A_n$ from the null-space of $M$, where the null space is defined as the vector space that is mapped to zero under the action of $M$.
+Therefore, to satisfy \eq{alpha}, all that is required is to draw amplitudes $A_n$ from the null-space of $M$ \cite{GR}, where the null space is defined as the vector space that is mapped to zero under the action of $M$.
 Similarly, the constraints \eq{chi} can be denoted in linear algebraic form, as stated in the second line of \eq{chi}, where the matrix $D$ has elements $D_{nm}$, defined as the $p$-sum of the double integrals in \eq{chi} of the product between $\sin[\omega_p(t_2-t_1)]$ and the $n$th and $m$th basis functions that stem from expanding the two $g$ functions.
 Thus, defining the symmetric matrix $S = (D+D^T)/2$, \eq{chi} can be satisfied, including the requirement of minimal norm of $g$, by finding the appropriate linear combination of the null-space vectors of $M$ that combine to the eigenvector of $R$ with maximal absolute eigenvalue, where $R$ is the null-space projected matrix $S$.